I was born in France, and my mother brought me to New York when I was 3 months old.

 At 17, I went to Mexico City to study International Relations at the Universidad Ibero Americana.
 I did not like the career, and I came back to the United States to pursue another field of study.

 I decided to study Management Information Systems at the University of Alaska Anchorage.
-I lived there five years until I moved to San Francisco.
+I lived there for five years until I moved to San Francisco.

 After four years in Silicon Valley, I returned to New York City in the summer of 2001.